qudsia99/Project3-group4/README.md

 ### Features

 A dynamic map of Canadian provinces with markers that displays the top 3 call categories made, percentage of persons with annual income under $5,000 and mean unemployement rate per province.
-A bar graph that displays the years and (sSOMETHING) with a drop-down menu with different provinces.
+A bar graph that displays the years and employment across provinces via a drop-down, as well as another bar graph that displays different crime types reported per province, also filtered by year.
+Finally a visualization of mean income across all provinces by years, displayed by a line graph.

 ### Development